MOON2.0: Dynamic Modality-balanced Multimodal Representation Learning for E-commerce Product Understanding: Experiment

 For product classification and attribute prediction, \model also achieves SOTA performance.
 BGE-VL-Large, GME, and MM-Embed also perform strongly, highlighting their focus on classification and clustering.
 Although these models show competitive zero-shot precision, we note that accuracy and F1 provide more holistic evaluation metrics by balancing precision and recall.
 Compared to e-commerce-specific models such as FashionCLIP and MOON, \model benefits from the \textit{Multimodal Joint Learning} and \textit{MLLM-based Image-text Co-augmentation}, which provide more informative and better-aligned signals, yielding consistent gains on these tasks.

-\cref{tab:M5Product,tab:fashion200k} show the evaluation on the M5Product and Fashion200K benchmark. \model demonstrates competitive performance on both datasets, further validating its effectiveness on our proposed benchmark and on public datasets.
+\cref{tab:M5Product,tab:fashion200k} show the evaluation on the M5Product and Fashion200K benchmark. \model demonstrates competitive performance on both datasets, further validating its effectiveness.
 These findings confirm the robustness and generality of the proposed improvements across diverse evaluation tasks and data distributions.